o, I’m not talking about Milton’s “Paradise Lost”, though I’m still talking about poetry… in a way.

 Imagine the thrill of the experience:

-…That you are actually able to move around in the open by the sole light of the stars.
+…That you are actually able to move around at night by the sole light of the stars.

-…That you are able to easily read a book in the light of a full moon.
+…That you are able to easily read a book by the light of a full moon.

 …That you can sleep on a rooftop under the stars and fall asleep while counting the shooting stars on August 10th.